mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

    $ hg clone -U --uncompressed https://hg.mozilla.org/experimental/firefox-unified
    $ cd firefox-unified

-Now set your new repositoriy to non-publishing (this means commits pushed to it won't be marked as public and will still be mutable)::
+Now set your new repository to non-publishing (this means commits pushed to it won't be marked as public and will still be mutable)::

    $ hg config -l